Brand System vs. Visual Identity: The 4 Pillars

 It's not only visual.
 It covers your brand's core strategy, including purpose, positioning, and messaging.
 It also involves design elements like color, typography, and layout.
 Plus, there are operational tools such as templates, guidelines, and asset libraries.
 All these ensure that every part of your brand stays consistent, cohesive, and unmistakably yours.

-If you think about both of these terms in the way of hierarchy, they can both co-exist.
+If you think about both terms as a hierarchy, they can co-exist.
 A visual identity is one part of a brand system.

 4 Pillars of Brand Systems